RetiFier/RetiFier/README.md

   <a href="https://www.linkedin.com/in/aung-naing-win-a07206165/" target="_blank"><img src="https://img.shields.io/badge/-LinkedIn-%23333?style=for-the-badge&logo=linkedin&logoColor=white" target="_blank"></a>
 </div>

+- 🔭 I’m currently working on NodeJS and React
+- 🌱 I’m currently learning new things about JS
+- 💬 Ask me about React
+- ⚡ Fun fact: In javascript you can add a number with a string.
+The result will be a string without any error

 <!--
 **RetiFier/RetiFier** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.